Closures & Hours Changes

 Call your doctor today if you or your child has been diagnosed with thrush and:

-More severe thrush infections that have spread to the esophagus are treated with an oral antifungal medicine.
+Thrush that spreads to the esophagus can cause a more severe infection.
+This is treated with antifungal pills.
 A topical antifungal medicine may also be used.

-For some severe infections, a treatment period longer than 14 days may be needed.
+For some severe infections, treatment may last longer than 14 days.

 Persistent or recurrent cases of thrush may:

-People with weakened immune systems may need to take an antifungal medicine on a continuous basis to prevent thrush infections.
+People with weakened immune systems may need to keep taking antifungal medicine to prevent thrush.

 Current as of: